haiwen/seafile-admin-docs/manual/setup/use_seasearch.md

 We have configured the relevant variables in .env.
 Here you must pay special attention to the following variable information, which will affect the SeaSearch initialization process.
 For variables in `.env` of SeaSearch service, please refer [here](https://seasearch-manual.seafile.com/config/) for the details.
 We use `/opt/seasearch-data` as the persistent directory of SeaSearch:

 !!! warning "For Apple's Chips"
-    Since Apple's chips (such as M2) do not support [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), you need to set the relevant image to `seafileltd/seasearch-nomkl:latest` if you use an Apple's chip:
+    Since Apple's chips (such as M2) do not support [MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), you need to set the relevant image to `xxx-nomkl:latest`, e.g.:

     ```sh
     SEASEARCH_IMAGE=seafileltd/seasearch-nomkl:latest